Hellraiser: Hellworld: Production

-The film originated due to the necessity of filming an eighth Hellraiser film alongside Hellraiser: Deader as a contractual stipulation for filming in Romania.
-The screenplay was based on the short story "Dark Can't Breathe" by Joel Soisson, which Carl V. Dupre would adapt into a screenplay set within the Hellraiser series, originally entitled Hellraiser: Deadworld.
+Hellraiser: Hellworld originated due to the necessity of filming an eighth Hellraiser film alongside Hellraiser: Deader as a contractual stipulation for filming in Romania; both productions were filmed between October and December 2002 in order to save costs.
+The screenplay was based on the short story "Dark Can't Breathe" by Joel Soisson, which Carl V. Dupré adapted into a screenplay set within the Hellraiser series, originally entitled Hellraiser: Deadworld.
 Many of the cast members, including Khary Payton and Lance Henriksen, were hired by chance after they had completed filming projects in Romania such as Dracula II: Ascension for Payton and Mimic 3: Sentinel for Henriksen.

 Release

 Home media

 The film was released on DVD on September 6, 2005 by Buena Vista Home Entertainment.
 The film debuted on the Blu-ray format for the first time on July 19, 2011 by Echo Bridge Entertainment.

 Reception

-The film received a negative response from critics.
-Based on 6 reviews, it received a 17% on Rotten Tomatoes with an average rating of 4.10 out of 10.

 Tim O'Neill for PopMatters found the film acceptable as a horror film, but a poor sequel, saying "while Hellworld is a pretty good generic horror movie, it is an abysmal Hellraiser film".
 JoBlo.com gave the film a positive review giving it a 7/10 and saying: "Overall, this flick was a F*cking-A good time!"